 Who is Resourcing Inclusive Communities and how did it come about?

-Resourcing Inclusive Communities is an initiative of Family Advocacy and was largely inspired by a study tour Family Advocacy made to Canada in 2009 as a precursor to emerging changes to the disability sector in Australia.
+Resourcing Inclusive Communities (formerly known as Resourcing Families) is an initiative of Family Advocacy and was largely inspired by a study tour Family Advocacy made to Canada in 2009 as a precursor to emerging changes to the disability sector in Australia.

 Canada had been a pioneer in providing more opportunity for people with disability and their families to exercise more choice and control over their lives and supports through self direction.
 However there was concern that the absence of capacity building interventions and resources for people with disability and their families had meant there was limited awareness of how individualised lifestyle options could be created around a person's genuine interests and also what might be possible for people beyond traditional support arrangements.